Carturesti Carusel, books and gifts in an opulent, restores early-20th-century shopping emporium

 Thursday 30.08.2018: Bucharest, 31ºC hot

 We took the bus 301 to Piața Romana (bus day ticket 10 RON/pax) and walked to the former Residence of Elena and Nicolae Ceaușescu lived (50 RON/pax).
 At 12:00 pm we took the compulsory tour, which was given by a strange funny guy.
-Then we had lunch at Osho, a meat restaurant (very good, 157 RON).
+Then we had lunch at Osho, an expensive steak house (very good, 157 RON).
 Julia had an appointment with a dermatologist and got the strange moles extracted after consultation.
 We then took an Uber to Caru' cu bere, Bucharest's oldest beer house (98 RoN).
 Walk to the Palace of Parliament and then to the Cișmigiu Garden, where there was a theater festival with lots of entertainment and food stalls.
 Back home with 2 buses.

 Saturday 01.09.2018: Bucharest + Julia flight to Hamburg